 Business coaching is typically done in the office.
 However in sales, some of the most effective coaching happens in the field while meeting with customers.
 This brings both opportunities and challenges for sales managers to coach effectively and develop sales representatives.

-Coaching, as sales coaches, is to help our sales representatives:
+As sales coaches, it is our goal to help our sales representatives:

 Sharpen skills and build confidence